christsven/H.E.A.T/ruleset/H.E.A.T.md

 *modifier to hit*.

 The helicopter gets the "Open Topped" rule while having open rear/side doors.
-As soon as the helicoter succesfully performs a RUN order, or the turn is over, the rule does no longer apply.
+As soon as the helicoter succesfully performs a RUN order or the turn is over, the rule does no longer apply.

 Reconnaissance units like spotters are allowed to perform their role from the